React Quickstart

 2. Get your Alchemy API Key

-- Create a new account config in your Alchemy Accounts Manager Dashboard
+2. Create a new account config in your Account Kit Dashboard

-- If you want to enable social login, toggle which auth providers you want to support, optionally enter your own Oauth credentials or use our defaults, and use http://localhost:3000 as a whitelisted origin for testing.
+If you want to enable social login, toggle which auth providers you want to support.

 // ...other stuff in the file